 It’s time to take a stand for this trusted public service you rely on.

-• The Presidents and CEOs of NPR and PBS, Katherine Maher and Paula Kerger, have been called to testify at a Congressional Oversight DOGE subcommittee (Marjorie Taylor Greene R-GA, Chair) hearing on federal funding of public media and bias in content, tentatively scheduled for March 26.
+The Presidents and CEOs of NPR and PBS, Katherine Maher and Paula Kerger, testified at a Congressional Oversight DOGE subcommittee (Marjorie Taylor Greene R-GA, Chair) hearing on federal funding of public media and bias in content on March 26.

 How to Help